kyma-incubator/compass/docs/investigations/storage/managed-db/managed-dbs.md

 Cloud SQL Postgres meets all our requirements.

 1. No operations - YES
-2. Postgres has JSON and JSONB column that is searchable.
+2. Postgres has a JSON and JSONB column that is searchable.
 According to [this article](https://hackernoon.com/how-to-query-jsonb-beginner-sheet-cheat-4da3aa5082a3) querying on JSONB objects is almost as simple as classic SQL queries.
 It seems to be possible to apply JSON schema validation as a PL SQL function: https://github.com/gavinwahl/postgres-json-schema